 - Does anyone know what happened to Edward Geoffrey Pease (fl.
 1925-29), the first husband of Isabel Eleanor Evelyn Atherley (1904-64)?
 I can find no record of his death, or of a divorce, before she remarried in 1946.

 Revision and acknowledgements

-This post was first published 21 August 2016 and updated 27 January 2017 and 21 January 2018.
+This post was first published 21 August 2016 and updated 27 January 2017, 21 January 2018 and 31 July 2020.
 I am grateful to Bridget Graham for corrections, and to Elizabeth Williamson and Tim Hudson for their help with Tower House.